jsho982045/Blackjack/README.md

 Need to do:
 - Add split feature
 - Adjust layout
-- Make pieces stay in the bet circle
+- Make pieces stay in the bet circle DONE
 - Add wallet to keep track of bets
 - Make popup message for wins/losses
-- Prompt for bets / Disable bets once round begins
+- Prompt for bets / Disable bets once round begins DONE
 - Add login to save game state and wallet state
 - Add animations and sound effects